An updated version of this training launched on March 30th, 2021.

 - Describe how health literacy relates to public health.

-- List the four domains of health literacy.
+- Identify the three domains of health literacy.

-- List some coping strategies people use to compensate for their low literacy skills.
+- Review coping strategies people use to compensate for their low literacy skills.

-- List some groups that are more likely to be less literate.
+- Identify groups that are more likely to experience low literacy.

-- List some reasons why people may have low literacy.
+- List reasons why people may have low literacy.

 - Describe why people, regardless of literacy skills, may fail to understand health information.